 Online degrees offer a variety of benefits to college students, regardless of location.
 One of the primary advantages of attending school online rather than on campus is affordability.
 Online programs tend to require fewer resources than traditional degree programs and are therefore more cost effective.
-Many of the cheapest online colleges are able to charge online students lower tuition rates by cutting back on classroom use and teaching materials, which makes online degrees especially affordable and allows greater access to students for whom traditional higher education may not be feasible.
+Many of the most affordable online colleges are able to charge online students lower tuition rates by cutting back on classroom use and teaching materials, which makes online degrees especially affordable and allows greater access to students for whom traditional higher education may not be feasible.

 Student Debt is on the Rise